Last updated on May 26th, 2023 at 05:34 pm

 Step 1: Sign into Google Drive and open your Slides presentation.

 Step 2: Click the Slide tab at the top of the window.

-Step 5: Click on the text type that is using the font you wish to change.
+Step 5: Click on the text type that uses the font you wish to change.

 Step 6: Select the text, then click the Font dropdown menu and choose the new font.